Kitchen Outlets That Stop Working

 By Dave Rongey - Summary:|

+Our refrigerator and now the gas stove, electric starter at burners and oven light have stopped working.
 When the refrigerator stopped working, I switched out the socket, but that did not work.

 Why am I having problems with these sockets and or breakers?